dineshpinto/TeX-report/README.md

         $ dnf install texlive-basic texmaker

 ## For Advanced Users
 The .cls file attached has support for adding programming code into the document.
-By, default the language chosen is Python, but this can be modified easily.
 I have used the listings package, more information can be found [here](http://texblog.org/2008/04/02/include-source-code-in-latex-with-listings/).

 To test out additional fonts, I would recommend installing the full fonts package in MiKTeX  or use the following terminal command for TeXlive